major-gnuisance/major-gnuisance.github.io/Steam Input/Half-Life 2/DualShock 4.md

             feature?
 -   Some features require cheats => find alternatives or make those easily optional.
 An alternate no-cheat cfg file could be easy.
--   Sounds aren't distorted when setting host<sub>timescale</sub> for the slowdown effect.
+-   Sounds aren't distorted when setting host\_timescale for the slowdown effect.
 See if there's any way to do this.
+-   Add support for HL2: Update and MMOD

 <a id="acknowledgments"></a>